vohai2003/hdp_data_tutorials/tutorials/hdp/interactive-query-for-hadoop-with-apache-hive-on-apache-tez/tutorial.md

 ## Create Hive Tables from CSV files on DAS

-You may access DAS by selecting this service from the [Sandbox Splash Page](sandbox-hdp.hortonworks.com:1080/splash2.html)
+DAS can be accessed by selecting the service from [Sandbox Splash Page](http://sandbox-hdp.hortonworks.com:1080/splash2.html)

 ![das-ui-splash](assets/das-ui-splash.jpg)

-You may also access DAS by navigating to [sandbox-hdp.hortonworks.com:30800](sandbox-hdp.hortonworks.com:30800/#/).
+DAS is also accessible by navigating to [sandbox-hdp.hortonworks.com:30800](http://sandbox-hdp.hortonworks.com:30800/#/)

 You will find the Data Analytics Studio UI:

 ![welcome-to-das](assets/welcome-to-das.jpg)